guymorita/recommendationRaccoon/README.md

 raccoon.config.numOfRecsStore = 30;  // number of recommendations to store per user
 raccoon.config.factorLeastSimilarLeastLiked = false;  // if you want to factor in items that
   // users least similar didn't like

-raccoon.connect(port, url, auth) // auth is optional, but required for remote redis instances
-// remember to call them as environment variables with process.env.name_of_variable raccoon.flush() // flushes your redis instance
 ```

 ## Full Usage